 - Sudden Infant Death Syndrome (SIDS)

 - Other Causes of and Contributors to Infant Mortality

 Birth defects are the leading cause of infant mortality in the United States and have been a primary focus of NICHD research since the Institute was founded.
 Today, Institute organizational units not only focus on fatal birth defects, but also study birth defects and genetic conditions associated with a range of disabilities in an effort to improve the quality of life for those living with these conditions and their families.

-For example, the Developmental Biology and Structural Variation Branch (DBSVB) supports basic and clinical research on normal and abnormal development that relates to the causes and prevention of structural birth defects, including congenital diaphragmatic hernia and neural tube defects.
-The DBSVB also supports research on the structural abnormalities associated with many syndromic conditions that can reduce the likelihood that an infant will reach 1 year of age.
+For example, the Developmental Biology and Congenital Anomalies Branch (DBCAB) supports basic and clinical research on typical and atypical development that relates to the causes and prevention of structural birth defects, including congenital diaphragmatic hernia and neural tube defects.
+DBCAB also supports research on the congenital anomalies associated with many syndromic conditions that can reduce the likelihood that an infant will reach 1 year of age.

 The Intellectual and Developmental Disabilities Branch (IDDB) supports the Urea Cycle Disorders Consortium and projects on other metabolic conditions to understand these disorders of metabolism, which can be fatal if not detected and treated.

 The Division of Population Health Research (DiPHR) also conducts research on birth defects from a population standpoint through its Epidemiology Branch.
 The Branch studies risk factors for neural tube defects and other birth defects, as well as the effects of assisted reproductive technology on birth outcomes and other topics.
 Its research targets both nutritional factors that might reduce the risk of birth defects and genetic variants.
 By studying these variants, researchers aim to identify mechanisms that contribute to birth defects and explore strategies for preventing them.